How Long Will A 100Ah Lithium Battery Last In A Golf Cart?

 When Should You Check or Record Your Yamaha G1 Serial Number?

-It’s best practice to record the serial number upon purchase, before repairs, or prior to reselling your golf cart.
-Checking it during maintenance can help verify the cart’s identity and avoid part mismatches.
-After buying a used cart, locating the serial number confirms the model and production year, clarifying compatibility with accessories or batteries.
+Recording the serial number upon purchase, before repairs, or prior to resale is best practice.
+Checking it during maintenance ensures correct part compatibility.
+For used carts, locating the serial number confirms the model and production year, clarifying accessory or battery compatibility.

 Where Exactly on the Frame Is the Yamaha G1 Serial Number Located?

-For the Yamaha G1, the serial number plate or stamp is commonly on the frame tube near the rear driver-side tire, positioned between or just above the rear shocks, facing upward or backward.
-Viewing from behind the cart, the number will be visible stamped into the metal.
-In some cases, it can also be found on the frame under the seat area or underneath the rear bumper frame rail.
+For G1 models, the serial number is most often on the frame tube near the rear driver-side tire, positioned between or just above the rear shocks.
+It may also be found under the seat or beneath the rear bumper frame rail.
+Identifying this exact spot facilitates quick and precise verification.

 How Can You Ensure You Are Reading the Correct Yamaha Serial Number?